 Cabiria (1914) Director: Giovanni Pastrone

-Martin Scorcese once said that the true seed of the epic film spring from Pastrone, rather than de Mille or Griffith.
+Martin Scorcese once said that the true seed of the epic film genre springs from Pastrone, rather than de Mille or Griffith.
 Pastrone freed the audience from the static single-shot scenes, thus allowing mobile cameras to take the audience along with the story.
 Cabiria is the great Italian epic, shot during the years following the Italian War with Libya and released on the heels of the first world war.

 The story is taken from Livy’s History of Rome, during the events of the Second Punic Wars.
 The characters are also, apparently, based on stories from Flaubert and Salgari.
 Some of the most beautiful scenes of the whole film occur at the beginning, as Batto, a Sicilian gentleman, and his household dwell in the peaceful shadow of Mount Etna on Sicily.
 Suddenly, the idyllic nature of their life is overturned when Mount Etna erupts sending chaos throughout Sicily.
 His servants go below his house and start stealing his treasure.
 His daughter, Cabiria and her nurse Croessa, flee to the countryside.
 Batto and his wife mourn their loss, as they believe young Cabiria has died.